-- 38. Rule 84(b) of the Staff Rules provides that an appeal shall be submitted within 14 days from the date of the receipt of the Registrar's decision on the request for review. - 39.
-In the present case, the Review Decision was communicated to the Appellant on 24 April 2019.
-The Appellant filed the Appeal, including the documentation required pursuant to Rule 15(2) of the Staff Appeals Procedure, on 13 May 2019, which is clearly past the 14-day time limit. - 40.
-Pursuant to Rule 16(4) of the Staff Appeals Procedure, appeals filed after the prescribed time limits shall not be admissible unless the Appellant demonstrates exceptional circumstances warranting an extension of time.
-No such exceptional and compelling circumstances have been demonstrated by the Appellant.
+- 37. Rule 84(b) of the Staff Rules provides that an appeal shall be submitted within 14 days from the date of the receipt of the Registrar's decision on the request for review. - 38.
+In the present case, the Review Decision was communicated to the Appellant on 24 April 2019 and the Appellant filed the Appeal within the 14-day time limit, namely on 8 May 2019.
+To the Appeal, the Appellant attached the documentation required pursuant to Rule 15(2) of the Staff Appeals Procedure. - 39.
+The undersigned Judge therefore considers that the requirements for an appeal as set out in Rule 15 of the Staff Appeals Procedure have been met and finds the Appeal admissible.

-&lt;sup>39 It is noted that the Appellant submitted the request for review on 1 March 2019, which is within the one-month deadline prescribed by the Rule 84(a) of the Staff Rules.
+40 It is noted that the Appellant submitted the request for review on 1 March 2019, which is within the one-month deadline prescribed by the Rule 84(a) of the Staff Rules.